lordmulder/DynamicAudioNormalizer/README.md

 ### Version 2.00 (2014-07-2x) ###
 * Implemented a large lookahead buffer, which eliminates the need of 2-Pass processing
-* Dynamic Audio Normalizer now works with a single pass → processing time has been reduced to about ½
+* Dynamic Audio Normalizer now works with a *single* pass → processing time was reduced significantly!
 * Removed the <tt>setPass()</tt> API, because it is *not* required any more
+* Added new <tt>flushBuffer()</tt> API, which provides a cleaner method of flushing the pending frames
 * Added new <tt>reset()</tt> API, which can be used to reset the internal state of the normalizer instance
-* Added new <tt>flushBuffer()</tt> API, which provides a cleaner method of flushing the pending frames
+* Added new <tt>setLogFunction</tt> API, which can be used to set up a custom logging callback function
 * There should be **no** changes of the normalized audio output in this release

 ### Version 1.03 (2014-07-09) ###